-1. Zero and Span gas for THC, CO, and O_2 instruments.
+- 1. Zero and Span gas for CO and $O_2$ instruments.
 The span gasses must be higher than the stack effluent concentration.
-For the O_2 monitor, air may be used for the high level if the calibration gas concentration is lower than the stack O_2 concentration.
+For the $O_2$ monitor, air may be used for the high level if the calibration gas concentration is lower than the stack $O_2$ concentration. - 2.
+Stopwatch or other timing device. - 3.
+Response Time Determination Form (see Appendix D).